What is shinrin yoku?

 Guided Forest Therapy offers a sense of freedom and safety, making it easier to relax and let go.
 As your Guide, I handle all the details so you can simply be present to savour the experience.
 It is a chance to truely disconnect from the rush of everyday life and reconnect with yourself and the world around you

-Forest Therapy demonstrates nature’s ability to heal and rejuvenate us.
+Forest bathing demonstrates nature’s ability to heal and rejuvenate us.
 It can lift our mood, ease our stresses, restore attention and vitality.
 By immersing ourselves in nature we nurture our mind, body, and spirit, returning to our lives with renewed energy and a deep sense of peace.

 Your Guide